 Graduate students appointed to the position of TA2 will have completed more than 18 hours of graduate course credit in the appropriate discipline and will have completed centralized training facilitated by the College of Graduate Studies.
 TA2s may have primary instructional responsibility for a course and may have autonomy for teaching, assigning grades, and providing laboratory instruction/setup as part of a regularly scheduled course.
 TA2s must be under the supervision of a Georgia Southern faculty member that teaches in the discipline.
 The department chair and graduate program director shall determine that the credentials of a student assigned as TA2 qualify the individual to undertake the assignment of instruction.

-Research Assistantships (RAs) are research positions which allow graduate students to conduct research of a scholarly nature, normally under faculty supervision.
+Research Assistants (RAs) are research positions which allow graduate students to conduct research of a scholarly nature, normally under faculty supervision.
 In most cases, RA salaries and tuition are charged to sponsored programs and are not paid by the University.
 The work of an RA can include, but is not limited to, the production and analyses of data, the development of theoretical analyses and models, the production or publication of scholarly journals and research reports to develop his or her own research agenda and for the benefit of the University, faculty or academic staff supervisor, or granting agency.

 The following guidelines should be used when determining the work assignments and workload for assistantships: